productscience/blue-world-lite/README.md

 If you just pass this script specific feature file paths, it will just run them.
 It will also pass any extra flags onto the `behave` command.

-When implementing a specific feature you can overrride the browser to `chrome` using the `BROWSER` environment variable then run individual tests in debug mode like this (make sure you have chromedriver installed):
+When implementing a specific feature you can override the browser to `chrome` using the `BROWSER` environment variable then run individual tests in debug mode like this (make sure you have chromedriver installed):